Shabab-LearningForKnowledge/Web-Application-Security-Assessment-Training-Session-/README.md

 - Whether business rules can be bypassed
 - Whether sensitive information can be accessed without proper authorization

-«Important: Security testing should only be performed on applications and systems for which you have explicit authorization.»
+« Important: Security testing should only be performed on applications and systems for which you have explicit authorization. »

 ---